AmyrAhmady/FarsiType/README.md

 Also, feel free to contribute and make this better for everyone :).

 ## Known bugs
-- It is not able to convert گ and چ to any of their forms. will be fixed when I figured out how it can be done.
 - Numbers are reversed, so you should write 19 instead of 91. should add a check for numbers.